choderalab/yank/docs/installation.rst

    $ yank selftest

 This will not only check that installation paths are correct, but also run a battery of tests that ensure any automatically detected GPU hardware is behaving as expected.
 Please also check that YANK has access to the :ref:`expected platforms <yank-platforms>` and the :ref:`correct CUDA version <non-standard-cuda>` if CUDA is installed in a non-standard location.

-Running on the cloud
+Running on the Cloud
 --------------------

-Amazon EC2 now provides `Linux GPU instances <http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using_cluster_computing.html>`_ with high-performance GPUs and inexpensive on-demand and `spot pricing <http://aws.amazon.com/ec2/purchasing-options/spot-instances/>`_ (g2.2xlarge).
+Amazon EC2 now provides
+`Linux GPU instances <http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using_cluster_computing.html>`_ with high-performance GPUs and inexpensive on-demand and `spot pricing <http://aws.amazon.com/ec2/purchasing-options/spot-instances/>`_ (g2.2xlarge).
 We will soon provide ready-to-use images to let you quickly get started on EC2.

 We are also exploring building `Docker containers <https://hub.docker.com/>`_ for rapid, reproducible, portable deployment of YANK to new compute environments.
 Stay tuned!